snowlandgit/ryujinx-mirror-mirror/README.md

 ## Building

-If you wish to build the emulator yourself, follow these steps:
+If you wish to build the emulator yourself, which you'll have to, follow these steps:

 ### Step 1